Milan’s top tourist attractions to see on a quick layover

 The Last Supper

 Perhaps the most famous, and overlooked, tourist attraction in Milan is Leonardo da Vinci’s masterpiece, The Last Supper.
-You’ll need an appointment to see this world famous fresco.
+You’ll need an appointment to see this world famous fresco so if you have a layover in Milan, make plans in advance.
 Only small groups of 20 people are allowed in every 15 minutes (also be sure to request an English guide).
 It is recommended that you book tickets at least two months in advance.

 Duomo